ObserveRTC/client-monitor-js/README.md

 ## Calculated Updates

-The Calculated Updates lets you observer metrics derived from the polled webrtc stats captured by the library.
-These calculated updates provide a richer, more nuanced understanding of your application's client-side behavior, offering valuable insights beyond what raw stats metrics can give you.
+Calculated updates allow you to observe metrics derived from polled WebRTC stats captured by the library.
+These calculated updates provide a richer, more nuanced understanding of your application's client-side behavior, offering valuable insights beyond what raw stats metrics can provide.

 ### Storage Updates